 Language Arts 7

 In Language Arts 7, students cover all of the required state academic standards for language arts.
 Lessons include reading for information, speaking and listening, media literacy and provide exposure to a variety of literature.
 Projects and assignments encourage real-life connections.
-Live class sessions are TBD.

 Students will learn 7th grade math topics in the areas of numbers and operations, measurements, geometry, algebraic concepts, and data analysis and probability through hands on activities, interactive lessons, and practical math applications.
-Live class sessions are TBD.

 This course will provide students with enlightenment and instruction on the nature of science, using a discovery process to teach the scientific method, and the use of metric measurements in scientific investigations.
 It covers the study of the Universe, stars, constellations, and objects in the Solar System.
 Movement and pathways of the Earth and Moon are investigated, with natural paths uncovered as students discover just how large the universe really is.
 Next, students will discover how Earth materials are formed and what they can teach us about Mother Earth’s past as they investigate the natural processes that shape its ecosystem, the landscape and the creation of different environments on Earth.
 The course then covers basic concepts of force, motion, and equilibrium.
 Concepts of human biology are also uncovered, with emphasis on body systems and those amazing functions that contribute to our wellness.
 Agricultural science and its impact on biotechnology is introduced, along with its effect on human interaction with the earth.
 Finally, the basics of environmental science are covered, and through the use of stunning photography and lively animation, students will interact with endangered species, learn about natural resource use, environmental health, pollution, and biodiversity.
-Live class sessions are TBD.

 This course offers students an introduction to art appreciation as well as preparation for high school art.
 The elements and principles of art will be studied and applied to personal expression in two and three-dimensional projects.
 Students will explore the creative process through projects and by studying works of individual artists.
 Analyzing and judging works of art is ongoing.